-There are plenty of tabletop RPGs with fantasy and science-fiction settings.
-Dungeons & Dragons is the first tabletop game that comes to mind for most people, but there's a wealth of other games and systems out there.
+There are plenty of tabletop RPGs with fantasy and science fiction settings.
+Dungeons & Dragons might the first—and only—tabletop RPG game that comes to mind for most, but there's a wealth of other games and systems out there.

-One areas that's a bit lacking in terms of tabletop RPGs is modern settings.
-Because most players want to escape reality when they play an RPG, most game developers tend to focus on the fantastical—but modern-day tabletop RPGs are out there!
-You just have to know where to look.
+That said, one area that's a bit lacking when it comes to tabletop RPGs is modern settings.
+Since most players want to escape reality when they play RPGs, most game developers tend to focus on the fantastical.

+But modern-day tabletop RPGs can be extremely fun and far from mundane!
+You just have to know which ones to play.
 Here are some of the best modern tabletop RPGs worth checking out.

 The Fate Core system is incredibly versatile and can be used in all sorts of settings.
 That means you can easily adapt it to work in a modern world that'll feel right at home.